 This tells you the percent of residents given antianxiety drugs.
 Antianxiety medications are administered to patients suffering from anxiety or depression.

 In Good Samaritan Society - Waukon, 4.67% of Patients

 This is a measure of the percentage of long-term patients who are showing symptoms of depression.
 Many believe that this is a reasonable measure of resident quality of care.

 Appropriate Vaccine Usage

-This is the percentage of residents that have received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of patients that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.